Malvar: Etymology

+Its previous name before it became a municipality was Luta, derived from the name of Dayangdayang Luta, the youngest daughter of Datu Banga (a descendant of Datu Puti), who ruled the area.
+She was the most beautiful lady in the place who was loved and cherished by the inhabitants.
+She fell in love with a Chinese named Ling and was about to be married when her elder sister Kampupot took interest in him.
+However, out of the treachery and jealousy of her sister, she was executed and died in the arms of her Chinese lover.
+From then on, the place was named Luta in her honor.

 History

-According to Ferdinand Blumentritt who wrote many articles about Philippine history which were published in Boletin de la Sociedad Geografica in Madrid, Spain in 1866, Malvar's history dates back to 1300 AD when Datu Puti, a member of the Ten Datus who escaped from Sultan Makatunao of Borneo, settled in what is now the province of Batangas.
-His descendants inhabited Laguna, Cavite, Bicol Region, and in our place, then known as Luta.
+Malvar traces its origin to Luta, which was once a barrio of Lipa.
+According to Ferdinand Blumentritt who wrote many articles about Philippine history which were published in Boletin de la Sociedad Geografica in Madrid, Spain in 1866, Malvar's history dates back to the 13th century when Datu Puti, one of the ten legendary datus who escaped from Sultan Makatunao of Borneo, settled in what is now the province of Batangas.
+His descendants inhabited present-day Laguna, Cavite, Bicol, and Luta.

-Luta was formerly a barrio of the Municipality of Lipa, now Lipa City.
-When Luta was created to become an independent municipality, it included the adjoining barrios of Payapa, Kalikangan, San Gallo, and Bilukaw.
-As time went by, these original barrios were divided and were given other names.
-Payapa was divided and became San Fernando, Santiago, and Bagong Pook.
-Kalikakan became the barrios of San Andres and San Juan.
-San Gallo became the barrios of San Pioquinto, San Pedro (including Sitio Calejon) and Bilucaw became San Isidro and Bilucao.
-These names given to each barrio were based on the names of the locality's most powerful or honored man.

-Luta retained its name perhaps due to its exciting and very memorable legend.
-It was said that the name Luta came from the name of a beautiful maiden, Dayang-Dayang, the youngest daughter of Datu Banga, a descendant of Datu Puti, then the chief of the tribe.

-She was the most beautiful lady in the place.
-Loved and cherished by the inhabitants, she fell in love with a Chinese named Ling and was about to be married when her elder sister Kampupot took interest in her fiancé.
-Out of the treachery and jealousy of her sister, Luta was executed and died in the arms of her Chinese lover.
-From then on, the place was named Luta in her honor.

 Luta's march toward becoming a municipality could never be ignored.
 For this is where the seeds and the sentiments of becoming one were sown.
-This is where the Samahang Mag-aararo, the acknowledged pioneers of this movement was organized.
+This is where the Samahang Mag-aararo, the acknowledged pioneers of this movement, was organized.
 They were Mariano R. Lat, Gregorio Leviste, Miguel L. Aranda, Simeon Esleigue, Constancio Manalo, Pedro Lat-Torres, Nicasio Gutierrez, Gregorio Villapando, Estanislaw Lat, Pelagio Wagan, Sebastian Trinidad and Julian Lantin.
 Through its dynamic organizers and members, the first steps to make the locality a municipality were made.
 It was in Luta where the seat of the Municipal Government was situated.

-With their (The Samahang Mag-aararo) devotion, patience, and perseverance and with the help of the Honorable Teodoro M. Kalaw, former Secretary of the Interior, Malvar was finally created a municipality by a proclamation by the acting Governor-General of the Philippines Honorable Charles B. Yeater, on the 16th day of December 1918.
-The proclamation took effect on January 10, 1919, on the same day the municipality was inaugurated.

-In honor of the late General Miguel Malvar, the town was named the last Filipino general to surrender to the Americans.